AtariWriter: AtariWriter

-Programming took place during the summer of 1982 and internal testing took place during the fall of 1982 and into early 1983.
-Final testing and documentation was largely complete by the February/March time-frame, when a status meeting of the entire Home Computer division was called.
-Furr described how they handled printers, the program would load a single printer driver at a time, with all four Atari printers supported and others available on disk.
+Programming occurred during the summer of 1982, with internal testing in the fall of that same year, continuing into early 1983.
+Final testing and documentation was largely complete by the February–March time frame, when a status meeting of the Home Computer division was held.
+At the meeting, Furr described how they handled printers—the program would load a single printer driver at a time, with all four Atari printers supported and others available on disk.
 The manager refused to support non-Atari printers, and Furr had to call Robinson and tell him to remove the extra drivers.
-Instead, the manual added a short section stating additional drivers would be available from the Atari Program Exchange (APX).
+A short section was added to the manual stating additional drivers would be available from the Atari Program Exchange (APX).

 AtariWriter 1.0 was released to production in the spring of 1983.
+The software is copyrighted 1982.
 Furr left Atari shortly thereafter and took a position with Datasoft.
 Three additional minor upgrades were released over the next year, culminating in Version C. The program was an enormous success, becoming one of Atari's best-selling products of all time.
-Furr was later told that the original cartridge version had sold approximately 800,000 copies.
-This did not include any foreign language versions, French, Spanish, German and Italian, or the later versions like Plus and 80.
-Given about 4 million machines sold in total, this represents a significant portion of the entire Atari fleet.
+Furr was later told that the original cartridge version had sold approximately 800,000 copies, not including any foreign language versions, French, Spanish, German and Italian, or the later versions like Plus and 80.
+Given that there were about 4 million machines sold in total, this represents a significant portion of the entire Atari fleet.
+For comparison, the most popular word processor on the IBM PC during this era, WordStar, had sold 650,000 copies across all platforms by the fall of 1983.

 Printer drivers

-The decision to only support Atari printers was a terrible one, one that every product review harped on.
+The management decision to only support Atari printers was criticized by every product review as bad judgment on the part of Atari.
 Furr began writing drivers on his own at home, and a selection of 10 to 11 of these first appeared in the Fall 1983 APX catalog.
 When APX folded in 1984, Furr took over and began direct sales from his home.
-Furr found these were being purchased by users' groups who would then give them out to the members.
+Furr found these were being purchased by users' groups who would distribute them to their members.
 He nevertheless sold 25,000 copies between 1983 and 1993 directly, not including the additional sales through APX.
 The last copy was sold in 1993.
 Several years later, Furr was contacted by a user group in Pennsylvania, leading to him shipping all the disks with source code to the group.
-Through this period the number of drivers expanded from the original 10 to as many as 159 by the time he sent the code off.
+Through this period the number of drivers expanded from the original 10 to as many as 159 by the time he delivered the code.